dimasd-angga/ghostinote/docs/ideas.md

 - Idea: per-note color tag rendered as a tiny dot in the toolbar.
 - Consider an automatic backup of the notes folder to ~/Documents/Ghostinote-backups/ weekly.
 - Idea: keyboard-driven note switcher (Cmd+K palette).
+- Investigate using NSPasteboard to paste a note's contents elsewhere quickly.